All Episodes

 Stay with us.

-Uh, the all-knowing, all-caring, all-sensing, all feeling, all everything.
+The all-knowing, all-caring, all-sensing, all-feeling, all everything.

-Maha Rushi, a highly trained broadcast specialist here at the Limbaugh Institute for Advanced Conservative Studies, down to Gary in Charleston, South Carolina.
+Maha Rushi, a highly trained broadcast specialist here at the Limbaugh Institute for Advanced Conservative Studies down to Gary in Charleston, South Carolina.

 I'm glad you waited, sir.